chicbass/chicbass.github.io/aem_ex_e_2.md

 3. **The code will have to satisfy a certain level of unit test coverage**

 > 26
-> Which feature can he lined by content authors to create dynamic behavior in adaptive forms?
+> Which feature can be useed by content authors to create dynamic behavior in adaptive forms?

 1. **Rules editor**
 2. Adaptive form fragment
 3. Theme editor

 > 27
-> Which option provides an out-of-the-box cross-site scripting (XRS) protection so clients can mitigate potential security issues in front-end code?
+> Which option provides an out-of-the-box cross-site scripting (XSS) protection so clients can mitigate potential security issues in front-end code?

 1. **HTML Template Language (HTL)**
 2. Asynchronous JavaScript and XML (AJAX)